 An area of the park we particularly enjoyed was Fun Town.
 There are no major rides in Fun Town, so it was less crowded, but completely charming.

 At the Fun Town Police and Fire Academy, families can compete against each other by moving their hand-powered fire trucks down a lane, shooting a target with water guns and powering back to the finish line.
 This was perhaps my favorite “ride” in the park.

 The LEGO Factory Tour and the Adventurer's Club in Fun Town were interesting and creative walk through experiences.
 At the nearby LEGO Club, LEGO lovers can build with LEGOs and purchase bricks by the pound.

 The 4D Movie was my son's favorite part of LEGOLAND California Resort.
-If you've seen 4D movies at other parks, this will probably be similar, and of course, it's an ad for the LEGO kits that are sold in the gift shop.
+If you've seen 4D movies at other parks, this will probably be similar.
 However, it was the only high-priority attraction on my son's list and he was not disappointed.

-There are also several playgrounds in the park where children can run and play freely.
+There are also several playgrounds in the park.
 I wish we'd taken more time to enjoy these.

 One of the nicest parts of my day was relaxing at a patio table at the Garden Restaurant.
 This is a counter-service restaurant that offers fresh, healthy fare and great views of Miniland.

 When we finally walked into Miniland in the mid-afternoon, my LEGOLAND experience changed from “It's okay” to “Wow, this is cool!”